tav/espians-planfile/ampstore-article.md

 Title:

-> "Ampstore: A High Performance Distributed Datastore Written in Go"
+> Ampstore: A High Performance Distributed Datastore Written in Go